You can buy life insurance for your grandparents to cover their end-of-life expenses.

 Whole life insurance is a type of permanent life insurance that builds cash value.
 Whole life insurance rates never change, and the coverage doesn’t expire or decrease in value.

-Traditional whole life plans typically require you to buy $100,000 or more in coverage.
+Traditional whole life plans typically require you to buy $100,000 or more in coverage, and you’ll need to be in good health to qualify.

 Term life insurance